Minnesota's Frontline Workers Can Now Apply For 'Hero Pay'

 ST. PAUL, Minn.
 (WCCO) — Frontline workers are now able to cash in on their hard work.
-Applications for pandemic bonus pay opened Wednesday morning.
+Applications for pandemic bonus pay opened Wednesday morning, but not without hiccups.

+Many users are reporting problems with application process.
+Due to high demand, Minnesota’s Department of Labor and Industry says it is working with vendors to allow more applicants to log in.

+From the state agency responsible for frontline work pay applications -> @mndli says email mnfrontlinepay@submittable.com or call 866-333-7633 for technical support. https://t.co/qqfrps5ROi

 Gov. Tim Walz signed the Frontline Worker Pay bill into law on April 29, with $500 million being divided equally among those who meet the requirements.
 The bill is meant to thank Minnesotans who worked the frontlines during the COVID-19 peacetime emergency.